virajbhutada/AI-Powered-Database-Query-Chatbot/README.md

 We welcome contributions from the community!
 Whether it's enhancing features, fixing bugs, or providing feedback, your involvement is valuable.
 To contribute, please follow these steps:

-1. **Fork the Repository:** Click the "Fork" button at the top right of this repository to create your own copy.
+1. **Fork the Repository:** Click the "Fork" button at the top right of this repository to create your copy.
 2. **Create a New Branch:** From your forked repository, create a new branch for your feature or bug fix.
 Ensure your branch name is descriptive.
 3. **Submit a Pull Request:** After committing your changes to your branch, submit a pull request to the main repository.
 Provide a detailed description of your changes and the purpose of your pull request.